FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Eggplants are quite bitter, which makes them unpalatable to dogs, especially in raw form.
 Your dog is unlikely to eat raw eggplant.

-Dogs eat cooked eggplant with far more gusto.
-So serve eggplant that’s been grilled, baked, roasted, or fried instead.
+Most dogs eat cooked eggplant with far more gusto.
+So serve eggplant that’s been grilled, baked, or roasted.

+Can dogs eat fried eggplant?
 Although it’s less healthy, fried eggplant will probably taste the best to them because it improves the texture and makes it taste sweeter.
 This could make it more like a tasty treat if they happen to like the flavor of cooked eggplant.
+But again, I advise you to give dogs anything fried only in moderation and in smaller quantities.
+Fats aren’t good for them!
+If you want them to enjoy fried eggplants, cook them in a little olive oil.
+Grilled eggplant is better as long as they don’t have spices and flavorings.

 Roasted eggplant creates an even better sweet flavor, but does not have the same ideal texture.